Thr 160 Intro to Acting

 Listed below are brief descriptions of the assignments required for this class:

-- A sustainability research paper that will inform your viewpoint on sustainability throughout the semester and will be uploaded to your ePortfolio, an oral presentation in which you share your research with your peers in the class, a sustainability midterm paper that explores the issues you are studying in both acting and sustainability, attendance at an off-campus performance in Appleton or Milwaukee, attendance at a campus sustainability event to inform the research and discussion that has taken place in the course, completion of a Map-works Survey to help us assist you in your progress as a student here and schedule a time to visit with me outside of class.
+- A sustainability research paper that will inform your viewpoint on sustainability throughout the semester and will be uploaded to your ePortfolio, an oral presentation in which you share your research with your peers in the class, a sustainability midterm paper that explores the issues you are studying in both acting and sustainability, attendance at a campus sustainability event to inform the research and discussion that has taken place in the course, completion of a Map-works Survey to help us assist you in your progress as a student here and schedule a time to visit with me outside of class.

 - Attendance at a performance of each of the following productions is required:

 - Attendance at a sustainability event on campus.
-Each year there is a sustainability week of events that cover many areas of sustainability.
+The Provost’s Summit on Teaching and Learning is the main resource from which I will choose an event.
 This activity will help us to gain additional information in the use of sustainability issues in the class.

 - Attend class and be punctual-I need you to be here or you will miss things!
-Being on time is one of the most important expectations of actors.
+Being on time is one of the most important expectations of students and of actors.

 - Commitment: Listen, focus on the work at hand, be a supportive member of the class and disciplined in your work ethic.